Sometimes it can feel as if everyone else has already figured out who they are. It feels like

 Andrew, a young troubled man, returns home after a decade to attend mother's funeral.
 Little does he know he about to have a journey of self-realisation.

 Good Will Hunter Will Hunting, a genius in mathematics, but he has no idea who he is.
 He seeks help from psychiatrist Dr Sean Maguireto, hoping to have some kind of self-realisation

-A Serious Man Larry a Midwestern professor, is frustrated with is life and after a series of unexpected he starts to question who he is.
+A Serious Man Larry, a Midwestern professor, is frustrated with his life.
+After a series of unexpected events, he starts to question who he is.